 - Music Is Politics: Referenced in his song "Chi se ne frega della musica" (Who gives a damn about music).
 He implies that videos, song charts, producers, talk shows are all that is important in the music business, and nobody gives a damn about the music itself.

-- Pun-Based Title: Absolutely everywhere.
+- Absolutely everywhere.
 Caparezza is very fond of puns and wordplay, and almost every title of his songs reflect this.
-Case in point: his latest album, Il sogno eretico ("Heretic Dream"), a pun on "Erotic dream".
+Case in point: his album Il sogno eretico ("Heretic Dream"), a pun on "Erotic dream".

 - Reference Overdosed: He applies a metaphor to his lyrics and takes it Up to Eleven, for example the songs Abiura di me (about his will to improve as an artist) and La marchetta di Popolino (about narrow-minded people) are disguised as huge amounts of videogame and Walt Disney references.

-- Sampling: Caparezza seldom uses samples, but one notable exception is his early track "La fitta sassaiola dell'ingiuria", based on a few lyrics of a song by Italian folksinger Angelo Branduardi.
+- Sampling: Various examples.
+A notable one is his early track "La fitta sassaiola dell'ingiuria", based on a few lyrics of a song by Italian folksinger Angelo Branduardi.
 Funny thing is, the sampled lyrics at one point refer to the singer's hairdo - both Capa and Branduardi have, or used to have, a huge afro.

 - Self-Deprecation: He sometimes mocks his Mikimix persona in a few songs.
 Also, he says things such as he's not an artist, he comes from the gutter and so on.

 - Once, during a concert, he tried to give a speech, but was constantly interrupted by the doorbell.
-The video feed (in daylight - "What kind of time zone do they have?") showed him with an annoyed expression, keeping ringing.
+The video feed (in daylight - "What kind of time zone do they have out there?") showed himself, with an annoyed expression, still ringing.

-: [beat, then whispering] Pretend I'm not here, I know him, he never shuts up...
+] Pretend that I'm not here, I know that guy, he never shuts up...

 - The Unpronounceable: His first album is called "!?".